google/gitiles/Documentation/markdown.md

 Well formed URLs beginning with `https://`, `http://`, and `mailto:` are used as written for the link's destination.
-Malformed URLs may be replaced with `#zSoyz` to prevent browser evaluation of dangerous content.
+Malformed URLs may be replaced with `about:invalid#zSoyz` to prevent browser evaluation of dangerous content.

 HTML escaping of URL characters such as `&` is handled internally by